ZH1896ZH/AI_Assignment/README.md

 - Extracting Knowledge (using ML)
 - Combining KE and ML

 This document serves as the last delivereable.
-Namely, a documentation of how the proir steps we relaized.
+Namely, a documentation of how the proir steps we realized.

 ## Transforming Expert Knowledge into a Knowledge System